 The sad events are a classic example of the pressures Christians have been experiencing because of their allegiance to Christ in northern Cameroon.
 The country is not on Open Doors’ 2014 World Watch List, but is listed among the “Persecution Watch Countries.”
 Although Christians compose 54 percent of the population and are spread across Cameroon, Muslims dominate in the North, East and West and they are placing Christians under heavy pressure.

-The area has become a safe haven for the Islamic extremist group Boko Haram, bringing with it a number of violent incidents to the region.
-Since the beginning of the year, there have been several shootouts between Boko Haram and Cameroon security in border regions.
+The area has become a safe haven for the Islamic extremist group an extremist group that is located primarily in Northern Nigeria, bringing with it a number of violent incidents to the region.
+Since the beginning of the year, there have been several shootouts between an extremist group that is located primarily in Northern Nigeria and Cameroon security in border regions.
 It is also speculated that the insurgents have brought at least some of the more than 200 girls abducted in mid-April from a secondary school in Chibok, Nigeria into Cameroon.

 A local pastor said: “Christians here live in terror.
 At night we don’t know what might happen.
 I’m worried about my family and the churches in the area.
 In some villages Christianity has completely disappeared.
 We have the impression of being abandoned.”